Educating Policyholders on the Importance of Voting in a Mutual Insurance Company

 Yes.
 Voting is one of the most important roles of a policyholder in a mutual insurance company.
 The exact mechanism of how and when policyholders vote, as well as what they vote on, depends on state regulations and a company’s corporate structure.
 A policyholder’s vote is crucial to corporate governance, giving policyholders a direct say in decision-making.

 Democracy is the heart of any mutual insurance company.
-Every vote helps you get a step closer to your policyholders’ needs, giving them a voice to steer the company’s permanent direction.
+Every policyholder vote helps you get a step closer to your policyholders’ needs, giving them a voice to steer the company’s permanent direction.

 The sentiment of this business model is noble, but democratic participation is a big challenge for mutual insurance companies.
 It’s no wonder why, according to the National Association of Mutual Insurance Companies, 20% of mutual insurance companies solicit proxies for each annual or special policyholders meeting.
 Proxies help the company achieve a quorum but are not always ideal.
 The gold standard is true policyholder engagement, which gives you a precise view of policyholder expectations.